 The American national anthem, “The star spangled banner” was written in 1814 by Frances Scott Key.

-Both the US anthem and the French anthem were written by young revolutionaries in the middle of a savage war however the messages are very different.
+Both the US anthem and the French anthem were written by young revolutionaries in the middle of a savage war; however, the messages are very different.

-Unlike the Star spangled banner, La Marseillaise is actually quite violent, probably THE most violent anthem in existance—brutal images of how the enemy is coming to cut the throats of your wives and children, egging on its citizens to take arms and water the fields with the blood of the impure enemies.
+Unlike the Star spangled banner, La Marseillaise is quite violent, probably THE most violent anthem in existence—brutal images of how the enemy is coming to cut the throats of your wives and children, egging on its citizens to take arms and water the fields with the blood of the impure enemies.